Tipón: Etymology

-The etymology of the name Tipón is unknown and it is not a quechua term but it may be derived from timpuee, (boling place), because it could have been "boiling" due to the large number of people or it could have been a place of great concentration of activities in Inca times.
+The etymology of the name Tipón is unknown.
+It is not a Quechua term, but it may be derived from timpuee ("boiling place"), because it could have been "boiling" due to the large number of people or it could have been a place of great concentration of activities in Inca times.
 In any case, this toponym cannot yet be explained satisfactorily.

 History

 The reports of the archaeological works conclude that the site was continuously occupied from the Formative stage, by the Marcavalle culture, around 1000 BCE, through the Chanapata (800 BCE), Qotakalli (700 CE), Huari (700 CE to 1200 CE) and Killke (900 to 1200 CE), until the Inca period (13th century to 1572).

 The artifacts found on site show that Tipón was an important ceremonial, administrative and religious center during Inca times.
 The Cruzmoqo hill, on top of the Tipón complex, is supposed to have been a very important signal point, communications and observation station along the road to the Vilcanota/Urubamba Sacred Valley.

 Tipón (whose original name was Muyna or Moyna) was, a very important settlement of the pre-Inca tribe of the Pinagua, finally becoming an Inca llaqta (administrative settlement).
 The Pinaguas may have been part of the Ayarmaca kingdom whose uprising against the Inca rule is known to have occurred during the reigns of Inca Roca and Viracocha Inca, having been definitively subdued by Pachacuti, in the middle of the 15th century.

-According to the historian Angles Vargas interpreting a passage from the chronicle of the Comentarios Reales de los Incas by Garcilaso de la Vega, Tipón was built by Viracocha Inca as a residence and refuge for his father Yawar Waqaq, who was overthrown for escaping during a rebellion of the Chankas.
+According to the historian Víctor Angles Vargas interpreting a passage from the chronicle of the Comentarios Reales de los Incas by Garcilaso de la Vega, Tipón was built by Viracocha Inca as a residence and refuge for his father Yawar Waqaq, who was overthrown for escaping during a rebellion of the Chankas.
 Garcilaso mentions that, by mutual agreement, in order to avoid a civil war, father and son «...drew up a royal house, between the narrow area of Muyna and Quespicancha, in a pleasant place … with all the gifts and delights that could be imagined».
 Nevertheless, subsequent studies and later interpretations have made it clear that it was the elder Viracocha who fled before the arrival of the Chankas, not to this place but to the Sacred Valley while confirming a close relationship of Yawar Waqaq with the Tipón site.

 The name Tipón appears for the first time in the will of Doña Tomasina de la Vega, one of the first owners of the Quispicanchi estate in the 16th century and widow of a Don Griego, mentioning the «lands of Tipón and Guaypar» and of «some lands within old enclosures».